-- Longitudinal profiles of short beams are one of the most difficult measurement. - In the Smith-Purcell method a grating is used. - The beam interacts coherently with the grating and emits radiation. - The intensity and wavelength of this radiation depends on the longitudinal profile of the beam. - Several other bunch profile measurement methods rely also on the radiation emitted by the beam.
+- Several methods can be used to measure the beam longitudinal profile. - In the Smith-Purcell method a grating is used. - The beam interacts coherently with the grating and emits radiation. - The intensity and wavelength of this radiation depends on the longitudinal profile of the beam.